 All Owl Tutors are qualified teachers.
 We offer one-to-one English tuition at all levels: from Primary and school entrance exams (including 7 Plus, 11 Plus, 13 Plus and 16 Plus) to GCSE, IGCSE, A-Level and IB.
 We can provide English tuition (in both Language and Literature) at home to students based in London and online to students based all over the world.
 Refine your results by using the search box above, or view all English tutors below:

 After graduating with a BSc Psychology(2:1) from Cardiff, Ruth has taught in various selective independent schools in North London, including four years as a Year 6 teacher at St Albans High School for Girls.
-She has a wealth of experience in preparation for entrance exams, including English, Verbal and Non verbal reasoning and Maths.
+She has a wealth of experience in preparation for entrance exams, including English, Verbal and Non verbal reasoning and Maths, specialising in creative writing and preparing for reading comprehension.

 Graham attended The Haberdashers' Aske's School, before going on to read Italian and English Literature at Edinburgh University, where he graduated with an Upper Second.
 After teaching English in Greece, Graham took his Postgraduate Certificate of Education (Secondary English and Drama) at Cambridge University.